Medically reviewed by Mary Lucas, RN

-If you have ED, it’s best to talk to a licensed healthcare provider to find out about your treatment options before relying on something like CBD.
+If you have ED, it’s best to talk to a licensed healthcare provider to find out about your ED treatment online options before relying on something like CBD.

 Erectile dysfunction is a common medical condition in which you may find it difficult to develop or maintain an erection.
 You may have ED if you:

 Are able to get an erection, but find it difficult to do so consistently when you want to have sex

 Are able to get an erection, but can’t maintain it long enough for enjoyable sex

 Erectile dysfunction can be caused by a variety of factors, ranging from physical health issues to psychological conditions, medications and even certain habits and lifestyle factors.

 Common physical causes of ED include high blood pressure, atherosclerosis (clogged arteries), type 2 diabetes, heart disease, multiple sclerosis and physical health conditions that affect your penis, such as Peyronie’s disease.

 Psychological causes of ED include anxiety, depression, low self-esteem and guilt or concerns about sexual behavior.